Phonics Friends

 Heuristic evaluation

-Receiving Feedback on our Prototypes from a Cognitive Psychologist & Stakeholders
+Gathering Feedback on Our Prototypes from a Cognitive Psychologist and Design Peers

 testing with students

-We tested with two students from an elementary school to gain better feedback on our design
+We tested with four students to gain better feedback on our design

 High-fidelity